 Facilitator: Jyoti Venketraman, Special Initiatives Manager of NJCASA

-This webinar is the first in a four-part series on serving incarcerated survivors.
+This webinar is the second in a four-part series on serving incarcerated survivors.
 With increased focus on the Prison Rape Elimination Act (PREA), training advocates on intersections of sexual violence within detention centers will help support advocacy for this population.
-This webinar will provide an introduction to sexual abuse behind bars , an overview of culture of corrections, and an increased understanding of the dynamics of sexual abuse behind bars.
+This webinar will provide an in depth look at the role of the advocate for incarcerated survivors.

 PREVIOUS 2017 TRAININGS